kremalicious/portfolio/README.md

 ## 🚚 Deployment

-Automatic deployments are triggered upon successful tests & builds on Travis:
+Automatic deployments are triggered upon successful tests & builds via GitHub Actions:

 - push to `master` initiates a live deployment
 - any Pull Request, and subsequent pushes to it, initiates a beta deployment